 Obviously these roles are for the students of your school and their parents.
 Students with an active schedule of classes can self register for an account.
 Parents and other adults also self register, but these account are subject to administrative approval as well as a challenge system designed to identify and deny parent accounts to unauthorized individuals.
 An optional, more restrictive, setting requires approval for both parents and students before they are allowed to log in.

 In School Loop, webmaster access is a right rather than a role.
 Webmaster rights can be assigned to users with the following roles: Staff, Teacher, Associate, AP, Principal, and Sys Admin.
 Sys Admin do not automatically have webmaster rights.
 Webmaster rights have to be assigned.
-Any Sys Admin, Principal, or AP account can assign webmaster rights by going to Select Webmasters in the Toolbox.
+Any Sys Admin, Principal, or AP account can assign webmaster rights by going to Select Webmasters in User Management.